 Law 1.
 Unless influenced by an external force, mass remains at rest.
-If a force causes it to move, mass continues to do so at a constant speed.
+If a force causes a mass to move it continues to do so at a constant speed.
 Unless deflected by an external side force it moves in a straight line.

-An example is an otherwise stable car and caravan on an expressway.
-It will normally stay in a straight line.
+An otherwise stable vehicle towing an equally stable caravan will normally stay in a straight line.
 A side wind gust, however, may deflect it.

 Law 3.
 To every action, there is an equal and opposite reaction.
-Jump of backwards off a skate board and that board will move in the opposite direction.
+Jump backwards off a skateboard, and that board is propelled strongly in the opposite direction.

-Force: is any influence on a body that causes it to accelerate.
+Force: is any influence that causes a mass to accelerate.
 The greater the force applied, the greater the rate of change of acceleration.
 That rate of change is directly proportional to the force acting upon it.
-It is inversely proportional to the mass (i.e. weight) of that body.
-Force has magnitude and direction.
+It is inversely proportional to the mass of that body.
+Force has both magnitude and direction.
 Describing it requires both terms.

 Moment arm: A moment arm is a lever.
 A simple example is a wheelbarrow’s handles.
-Others include tow-hitch overhang and weight along caravan length.
+Others include tow-hitch overhang and weight along a caravan’s length.

 Torque: is the effect of a force causing something to roll or rotate.
 It enables revolving wheels to cause a car to move.
 Or the action of using a spanner to tighten nuts.